darkhonor/vmware-stig-ansible/README.md

 Requirements
 ------------

-This collection requires community.vmware to be loaded to the local ansible server.
+This collection requires the following Ansible Galaxy Collections:

+  ansible-galaxy collection install community.vmware ansible-galaxy collection install vmware.vmware_rest

 I am also forcing the use of Ansible Vault to store secrets.
 If you have the ability, under /etc/ansible, create a folder called 'group_vars'.
 In this folder, create two new folders 'esxi' and 'vcenter'.
 In each of these, we will create a 'vars' file using any text editor, and a 'vault' file that will be created with ansible-vault.
 Your folder structure should look like this:

     /group_vars